speedshop/speedshop/_posts/2015-5-27-100-ms-to-glass-with-rails-and-turbolinks.md

 In addition, be sure to test with production (or extremely production-like) data.
 If queries return 100 rows in development but return 1000 rows in production, you're going to see very different performance.
 We want our development environment to be as similar to production as possible.

-### Gzip all the things!

-Slap Rack::Deflater [on the very tippy-top of your middleware stack](https://github.com/nateberkopec/todomvc-turbolinks/blob/master/config.ru) to gzip any asset responses, along with any HTML.

-### Things that don't work

-I tried using JRuby, and the speed impact was negligible.
-Even when testing with a big concurrent load, multi-process MRI servers like Unicorn or Puma performed better.
-Your app may be different, but don't expect a huge speed boost here.

-Turbo-React is an interesting project.
-It combines Turbolinks with React's virtual DOM and dom-diffing tools, meaning that Turbolinks does the least amount of work possible when changing the current document to the new one that came down the wire (by default, Turbolinks just swaps out the entire document).
-I gave it a shot, though, and didn't notice any meaningful speed differences.
-It does, however, let you do cool things like CSS transitions.

-I noticed I was spending 30-40ms in scripting on each Turbolinks request.
-As a hunch, I tried swapping JQuery out with Zepto, to see if my choice of framework was making a difference.
-No luck.
-Zepto's just as slow as JQuery when working with Turbolinks.
-Also unfortunately, I can't forgo JQuery either, since to stay under 100ms I'm forced to use remote forms, which requires a javascript framework of some kind (either JQuery to use jquery-ujs, or zepto to use rails-behaviors).

 ### Common mistakes

 * **Be absolutely certain that a page load that you *think* is Turbolinks enabled, is actually Turbolinks enabled.** Click a link with the Developer console open - if the console says something like "Navigated to http://www.whatever.com/foo", that link wasn't Turbolinks-enabled.
-* **Don't render erb responses that do things like append items to the current page.** Instead, a Turbolinks-enabled action should return a full HTML page.
+* **Don't render responses that do things like append items to the current page.** Instead, a Turbolinks-enabled action should return a full HTML page.
 Let Turbolinks do the work of swapping out the document, instead of writing your own, manual "$("#todo-list").append("<%= j(render(@todo)) %>");" calls.
 For an example, [check out my TodoMVC implementation](https://github.com/nateberkopec/todomvc-turbolinks/blob/master/app/views/todos/index.html.erb), which only uses an index template.
 Keep state (elements having certain classes, for example) in the template, rather than allowing too much DOM state to leak into your Javascript.
 It's just unnecessary work that Turbolinks frees us from doing.

 ### Limitations and caveats

-I'm not sure how Turbolinks will fare in more complex UI interactions - the TodoMVC example is very simple.
+Turbolinks may not fare well in more complex UI interactions - the TodoMVC example is very simple.
 Caching *will* be required when scaling, which some people think is too complex.
 I think that with smart key-based expiration, and completely avoiding manual cache expiration or "sweepers", it isn't too bad.

 Turbolinks doesn't play great with client side JS frameworks, due to the transition cache and the lack of the `load` event.
 Be wary of multiple instances of your app being generated, and be careful of Turbolinks' transition cache.

 Integration testing is still a pain.
 Capybara and selenium-webdriver, though widely used, remain difficult to configure properly and, seemingly no matter what, are not deterministic and occasionally experience random failures.

-### On mobile

-First, if you're interested in fast mobile sites, Ilya Grigorik's 1000ms to glass talk is required viewing.
-Ilya reveals that for mobile, you're going to be spending at least 300-700ms just waiting for the network.
-That means that, unfortunately, a Turbolinks enabled approach cannot get you to a 0.1ms instantaneous UI on mobile.

-And, this goes without saying, but "view-over-the-wire" applications don't work offline, while client side JS applications (in theory) can.

 ### Conclusion: "View-over-the-wire" is better than it got credit for

 Overall, I quite enjoyed the Turbolinks development experience, and mostly, as a user, I'm extremely impressed with the user experience it produces.
 Getting serious about Rails performance and using a "view-over-the-wire" technology means that Rails apps will deliver top-shelf experiences on par with any clientside framework.

+UPdate